addy-dclxvi/blog/content/post/lemonbar-conky.md

 It just a bar.
 It doesn't come with any module like in Polybar by default.
 To make it shows the content we want, we have to create the text of it then pipe it to Lemonbar.
-For example, If you want to display "abcdef" text in Lemonbar, you have to do..
+For example, If you want to display "abcdef" text in Lemonbar, you have to do:

 ```shell
 echo "abcdef" | lemonbar -p